NVIDIA/DALI/docs/advanced_topics.rst

 Running DALI pipeline
 ---------------------

-You can run a pipeline in DALI in one of the following ways:
+DALI pipeline can be run in one of the following ways:

 - | Simple run method, which runs the computations and returns the results.
   | This option corresponds to the :meth:`nvidia.dali.types.PipelineAPIType.BASIC` API type.